 Evidence from “a venerable ecclesiastical lawyer”

 On 13 March, the IICSA inquiry on the extent of any institutional failures to protect children from sexual abuse within the Anglican Church heard evidence from the Revd Canon Dr Rupert Bursell QC (referred to as “Dr Bursell” by Ms Fiona Scolding QC in the transcript and in this post) and others.
-Dr Bursell’s evidence is on pages 26 to 98, inclusive, of the Day 7 Transcript of the proceedings; some of the legal issues explored in this evidence session are summarized below.
+Dr Bursell’s evidence is on pages 26 to 98, inclusive, of the Day 7 Transcript of the proceedings, and his Witness Statement, ACE025279.
+Some of the legal issues explored in this evidence session are summarized below.

 At the end of her questioning, Ms Scolding explored the legal meaning of to have “due regard”, which is assumed by some to introduce a non-obligatory element into the Clergy Discipline Measure (CDM).
 She suggested that the phrase meant one “had to follow the relevant provision unless there were cogent reasons not to do so”, a meaning which had been clarified in a number of Supreme Court/Appellate Court judgments.